Song-of-Aeon/fonts-5/stepmania readme.txt

 I promise, it's not just because I was too bad to make fully unique ones.
 I wanted every noteskin to have the same shape so it wouldn't be super weird going between songs.

 Anyway they're all here.
 I have no idea how to make a noteskin from the ground up so I just copied some other ones and replaced the assets.
 I tested it, hopefully it works for everyone else.
 The file setup is likely massively inefficient.

+By the way, I play on an outdated version of both SM5 and the Simply Love theme.
+The pack shows up for me, but it might not in every version because of the Japanese bracket-quote-things I used.
+Feel free to remove them if this is a problem.